sjb1061/Actinula_Paper/step_by_step_actinula_analysis.md

  * The first will go through our summary file and will write out a file with all of our significant DEG headers on one line with quotes around each header seperated by a comma.
 Input your summary file and the name of the gene set for your output file.
 Copy the output and add it at the bottom of your summary text document.
   `./9.C_prep_sig_DEGs_for_heatmap.py -a Summary_DEG_Results_Ec_Sensory_Percep_Chem.txt -b sens_percep_chem_stim`

- * Now we will run the second prep script which will write out a file that has 2 columns, in the first it has the orthogroup and the second has all of the gene symbols associated with that orthogroup, if there are multiple gene symbols it seperates them with a comma.
+ * The second prep script will write out a file that has 2 columns, in the first it has the orthogroup and the second has all of the gene symbols associated with that orthogroup, if there are multiple gene symbols it seperates them with a comma.
 This script requires 2 input arguments: the output file from step 8 with all of the OG of interest and the gene set name for the output file.
  `./9.D_get_all_symbols_for_OGs.py -a Reduced_Ec_Sensory_Percep_Chem_Stim_R_output.txt -b sens_percep_chem_stim`

 #### 10. Generate Heatmaps of Significant DEGs of Gene Sets (In R environment)
   Now that we have identified the significant actinula DEGs in the gene sets we can visualize their expression.
 However, first we have to run 2 prep steps before running the R script.

-  * Prep scripts for heatmaps *(run on each gene set)*
-   9.B_get_all_symbols_for_OGs.py.
-   9.C_prep_sig_DEGs_for_heatmaps.py.

   * Using the output from the prep scripts, run the heatmap scripts in R *(run on each gene set)*
    Ec_Sensory_percep_Chem_Stim_heatmap-updated.R.
    Ec_Sensory_percep_light_stim_heatmap-updated.R.